Nouuu/CODECC/README.md

 #### Encoding

-We will process the file we want to encode byte per byte by making a matrix product with our encoding matrix like this:
+We will process the file we want to encode byte per byte by making a matrix product with our encoding matrix:

 - Our matrix: `G4C=[10001111 11000111 10100100 10010010]`
 - Our byte: `1010 0101`